stanbar/stellot/README.md

 The prepared transaction is then signed by a newly created account, send to the issuance/authorization server, which performs validation, sign and send it back to the client webapp.
 Now both issuance/authorization server and the voter can publish the transaction to the stellar network.
 The user of such path is completely abstracted from technology used underneath, while still leveraging all blockchain benefits.
 The simplified path could be enhanced by allowing the user to reveal his keypair, hence allowing him to send his vote token to another user, instead of voting on their own, same as on manual path.
 But just for sake of the proposed system, two separate paths are available.

+## Transaction Fees

+//TODO
+We assumed that the Stellar network is cheap, and indeed, for date of wirting (19.01.2020) 1XLM costs $0.060508.
+When we combine it with _manual path_, issuer needs to pay 0.00001XLM * 0.229626 zł = 0.00000229626 zł for each vote.
+Due to more complex transaction involved in _simplified path_, issuer needs to pay 0.00006XLM * 0.229626 zł = 0.00001377756 zł for each vote.
+We can state this costs with election frequency in 2019 which was 18 470 710 voters.
+We can estimate that if the [Polish Parlament Election in 2019](https://pl.wikipedia.org/wiki/Wybory_parlamentarne_w_Polsce_w_2019_roku), was handled by proposed system, transaction fees only would be equal to   where 18 470 710 = 254,48zł would costs $67,06 ~ 256.37zł people participated in election

 ## Bootstrapping

 In order to create such an election, we need an issuer and distribution account, a new vote token, and accounts for all registered parties.
 Creating issuer and distribution account and creating new token is a multi-step process; well described on official stellar documentation [Issuing